nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 The find command has different behaviours depending on the current list:

 1. In `SCHEDULE` list:
-    - Finds lessons whose names are made up of the given search keyword.
+    - Finds lessons whose names are made up of the given search string.
 2. In `STUDENTS` list:
-    - Finds students whose names are made up of the given search keyword.
+    - Finds students whose names are made up of the given search string.
 3. In `TASKS` list:
     - Find tasks by name/description is disabled.
     - Tasks can be found based on the lesson (find lesson by name) and `show` lesson to see task list of the lesson.